 The main aims and objectives of this session are to provide care home staff with a safe environment to ask questions and to dispel some myths around these 2 areas.

-For further information visit the Eventbrite website or contact Diana Gibson, email firstname.lastname@example.org
+For further information contact Diana Gibson, email firstname.lastname@example.org

 Health professional input

 A document developed by the National Falls Prevention Coordination group which details how to manage a fall during the pandemic is attached to this page.

 The care home advice line is a designated line that is hosted by Derbyshire Health United (DHU) has a nurse with end of life care expertise from 8am to 8pm 7 days a week, for advice and support relating to end of life care.
 Tel: 111, 9,*6,*6.

 For care home staff to get to a clinician directly the staff need to tel: 111, press 9 to continue then immediately *6, then wait for the message, there may be a short pause, then immediately press *6 again.

 If the query is made between 8pm and 8am then the number can still be used and you will get a quick call back by a clinician on the out of hours service.